aadridi/Meta_FE_Capstone/README.md

 Starts the test runner in watch mode, making it easy to see test results in real-time.\
 Our tests cover all critical components, ensuring the app is stable and performs as expected.

+### PLEASE be aware that :
+- I used Tailwind for handling CSS so whenever you see className="" in an element, that's Tailwind handling CSS !
+- The site is responsive but ONLY for MOBILE, SMALL and MEDIUM devices : the site won't be properly scaling for large computer screens ! (you can use your web navigator - inspect feature and play with the width of the page)

+### Happy review !